TomConlin/Semantic_Exchange_Format/README.md

  - `rdfs:comment` optional for longer human readable descriptions.

-Although the concepts thus far are broadly applicable for Semantic Exchanges the use case I need to focus on is biomedical phenotypes and related concepts including genotype, environments, substances etc. so the ontologies I will refer to are mainly from [Open Biomedical Ontologies](http://www.obofoundry.org/)(OBO)
+Although the concepts thus far are broadly applicable for Semantic Exchanges
+the use case I need to focus on is biomedical phenotypes and related concepts
+including genotype, environments, substances etc.
+So the ontologies I will refer to are mainly from [Open Biomedical Ontologies](http://www.obofoundry.org/)(OBO)